-Group Project and Presentation:
+Group Project:

-Students will work in small groups to identify a research question, test their hypothesis, and report the results in a formal paper.
-Presentations will take place the last week of classes to share your study with the class.
+Students will work in small groups to identify a research question, test their hypothesis, and report the results as a poster.
+Presentations will take place the last week of classes to share each study with the class.

 Midterm and Final Exam: